How Standards Bolster Innovation

-A Quick Look in the Past
+A Quick Look into the Past

 Towards the end of the 19th century, electrical engineering became one of the core engines of the second industrial revolution.
-As Nicholas Carr put it, in "The Big Switch", manufacturing energy provided factories "with a decisive advantage over other manufacturers.
+As Nicholas Carr put it, in "The Big Switch," manufacturing energy provided factories "with a decisive advantage over other manufacturers.
 The company was able to expand the yield and efficiency of its factory. [...]
-Like other factory of the time, they were as much in the business of manufacturing energy as manufacturing goods".
+Like other factories of the time, they were as much in the business of manufacturing energy as manufacturing goods".
 This of course, quickly changed, as power plants started to rise and provide energy at a low-cost to everyone.

 An aspect that is often overlooked in that story is that none of this could have happened without the emergence of standards.